bluesky/tiled/docs/source/how-to/scaling.md

 ## Load on first read

 For the next example we'll use a neat dictionary-like object.
-It is created by by mapping keys to *functions*.
+It is created by mapping keys to *functions*.
 The first time a given item is accessed, the function is called to generate the value, and the result is stashed internally for next time.